prudvihemanth/homelike_assignment/README.md

 **Without docker:**
 Ensure the latest stable versions of Node, Npm and Mongo are Installed.

-Change the host of mongo url from "localhost" to "mongo" in index.ts file.
 Go to the root of the project and run the command: “npm install”

 From root of the project run the command “npm run start:dev”